CodeProSpecialist/Python-VS-C-Plus-Plus-Speed-Comparison/README.md

 My computer took 25 seconds for C++ and 41.51 seconds for Python3.

+Pycuda for Python3 should be much faster than C++.

 For Linux, compile the C++ code into a runnable binary object with the following command:

 g++ -o speedtest speedtest.cpp